happybono/AvocadoSmoothie/README.md

 ## Features & Algorithms
 ### 1. Initialization & Input Processing
 #### How it works
-When the application starts, users can input numeric data through various methods: direct text entry, clipboard paste, or drag-and-drop.
+When the application starts, users can input numeric data through various methods : direct text entry, clipboard paste, or drag-and-drop.
 The input values are parsed and stored in the internal sourceList, and displayed in ListBox1 for review and editing.

 #### Principle
 -	Input data is added to `ListBox1` and internally stored in the sourceList list.